jwnwilson/hexrepo/README.md

 - CLI commands to setup projects
 - CLI to create libraries and add them to project
 - Auto update projects when a library is updated
-- Auto update projects infra as code when shared infra as code if modified
+- Auto update infra as code when shared infra as code is modified
 - Local debugging of library code while developing
 - Automatic deployment of libraries and projects